FlorianSW/cftools-relay/README.md

 Both options are optional and do not depend on each other.
 When defining a custom message for a filter, all the metadata of the message will still be relayed to your discord channel.

+Color and message is only available when using the `rich` format type, which is the default.
+If you choose the `text` format type, the message will be relayed with as a simple text message.
+You may define your own template, which gives you the possibility to define what fields are forwarded in the message and in what format.
+See the below examples for more information about that.

 ### Example 1: Configure a custom message for a filter

 The following filter configuration will use `A custom message` when the first filter matches, and the default when the second matches.